DFE-Digital/service-manual-drafts/content/index.md

 This is not a professional development or support resource, we have [the content design community](https://trello.com/b/lsijeDj5/dfe-content-designers-community) for that.

-This is not a form of induction, we have the Civil Service induction for that, and you should also have a team induction.
-Speak to your line manager.
+This is not a form of induction, we have the Civil Service induction for that.
+You should also have a team induction, speak to your line manager about that.

 ## Content design in government